deftwork/mkdocs-diy/README.md

 # MkDocs-diy

-A [Docker](http://docker.com) file to build images for AMD & ARM devices with a installation of [MkDocs](https://www.mkdocs.org/) MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+A [Docker](http://docker.com) file to build images for AMD & ARM devices with a installation of [MkDocs](https://www.mkdocs.org/) that is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 [Documentation](https://deftwork.github.io/mkdocs-diy/) for this container is written using itself.

 > Be aware!
 You should read carefully the usage documentation of every tool!